moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/routable_tokens.md

 ## Non-goals

-This document is not meant to re-asses the need for the following goals:
+This document is not meant to re-assess the need for the following non-goals:

 - The need for the secret in the first place, and their lifecycle or how they are managed by the application.
 - Define support for many encryption keys